'Out, Bolsonaro' and criticism of Guedes mark an act of servers

 In the assessment of Tiago Mitraud (Novo-MG), the salary of public servants must be compatible with the reality of the country.
 Therefore, there would be no room for increases in a pandemic year, when unemployment and hunger levels reach record levels.

 “When the government promises to increase one category at the expense of another, it causes divisions among the servers themselves”, he says.
-“On the other hand, it is impertinent for public servants to ask for a raise at a time of a pandemic”.
+“On the other hand, it is impertinent for public servants to ask for a raise at a time of economic crisis, such as the current one.”

 In the assessment of federal deputy Professor Israel (PV-DF), the act of civil servants is a response to the Planalto’s “irresponsible” policies.
 “The government takes the money from the middle class, from public servants, and applies it to amendments [parlamentares] without using any criteria.
 It is a government that makes incorrect investment choices.
 The president takes willful actions without listening to his own team,” he said.